rewindo21/Klassiker/README.md

 - When data is transferred asynchronously between two processes.The queue is used for synchronization.
 For example: IO Buffers, pipes, file IO, etc
 - Handling of interrupts in real-time systems.
 - Call Center phone systems use Queues to hold people calling them in order.

+<a id="linked-list"></a>
+## Linked list
+A linked list is a linear data structure that includes a series of connected nodes.
+A node in a linked list typically consists of two components:
+- Data: It holds the actual value or data associated with the node.
+- Next Pointer: It stores the memory address (reference) of the next node in the sequence.

+Head and Tail: The linked list is accessed through the head node, which points to the first node in the list.
+The last node in the list points to NULL or nullptr, indicating the end of the list.
+This node is known as the tail node.

+Types of linked lists
+- Single-linked list
+- Double linked list
+- Circular linked list